joy13975/elfin-old/README.md

          * TODO: further investigate memory access patterns and optimisation opportunities
          * TODO: test on GPUs using OpenMP 4.5
          * TODO: benchmark on a couple of different platforms.
-      * TODO: grid search to find good GA parameters
+      * TODO: grid search to find good GA parameters - DONE
-      * TODO: a more complete documentation
+      * TODO: a more complete documentation - N/A
-      * TODO: write a more visually helpful version of Synth.py to use Kabsch and align two sequences so they can appear to be more aligned in PyMol (instead of fixing one end to origin)
+      * TODO: write a more visually helpful version of Synth.py to use Kabsch and align two sequences so they can appear to be more aligned in PyMol (instead of fixing one end to origin) - DONE

 10 Feb 2017: Stage 2/4:
    * **Main Algorithm Formulation**